English Royal Renaissance: 3 Days in London Itinerary

 After settling into your Piccadilly Circus hotel, begin this 3 days in London itinerary strolling through the city’s premier shopping destination, Regent Street.
 One of the first planned shopping streets in the world, this commercial landscape is home to a mix of high street brands, luxury boutiques, and department stores like Selfridges and Liberty.
 It's a place where tradition and contemporary retail converge, and if you’ve ever seen London pictured during Christmas you’ve undoubtedly seen the extravagant angels strung across this historic street.

-The distinctive curve lined with Grade II Regency buildings was intended to connect King George IV's residence at Carlton House with Regent's Park, and while you’re strolling around this bend be sure to explore must-see shops like Hamleys, one of the oldest and largest toy stores, and Burberry’s flagship location, a British luxury fashion house.
+The distinctive curve lined with Grade II Regency buildings was intended to connect King George IV's residence at Carlton House with Regent's Park.
+While strolling around this bend explore must-see shops like Hamleys, one of the oldest and largest toy stores, and Burberry’s flagship location, a British luxury fashion house.

 Tower of London